-In response to the ongoing foreclosure crisis in this country, two counties in Illinois -- Cook County and Will County -- have have implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
-Read on to learn more about these two county mediation programs, how the mediation programs work, and how you can benefit from the process.
+In response to the ongoing foreclosure crisis in this country, several counties in Illinois -- Cook, Will, Peoria, Madison, Bond, McLean, and Lake -- have have implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
+Read on to learn more about these mediation programs, how the mediation programs work, and how you can benefit from the process.

 (To learn about other options for dealing with foreclosure, visit Nolo's Foreclosure section.)